TranNamCHY/Embeded_Project/README.md

 # Introduction
-The system is designed to work with fingerprint sensor modules, magnetic card sensors, keyboards, servo motors, ESP8266 circuit board, Oled screen and STM32F103C8T6 circuit board.
-System capable of identifying users based on passwords, magnetic cards and fingerprints.
-It controls the Servo for the door opening/closing process, in addition it also has other functions such as power saving mode, or the ability to update firmware from far aka FOTA.
+The system is designed to be implemented using the accelerometer modules and peripherals available on the FRDM-KL46z board.
+The system reads the data from the sensor, processes it to detect the user's footsteps, and displays the number of detected footstep on built in LCD.

 ## System Architecture
 ![System Architecture](./Image/architecture.png)

 The System divided into 2 subsystems: